matiasraisanen/RockPaperScissors/README.md

 # RockPaperScissors
-A simple rock paper scissors -game made with Python.
+A simple rock paper scissors -game written in Python.

 Saves scores in a local high score list, which it creates in the same folder.